DataDog/dd-sdk-cpp/README.md

 ## Using the C API

-The SDK also provides a C99-compliant API for use in C codebases, and for interoperability with languages and runtimes that expect a Foreign Function Interface with C linkage.
+The SDK also provides a C99-compliant API for use in C codebases, and for interoperability with languages and runtimes that expect an FFI with C linkage.

 You can peruse the public C headers [here](./include-c/datadog/).